hobovsky/codot-client/README.fixing.md

-# Fixing Forks with Codot
+# Fixing Forks with Codot and Katafix

-Codot uses its AI capabilities to assist you in fixing and refactoring forks.
+Katafix is Codot's companion bot which uses its AI capabilities to assist you in fixing and refactoring forks.

 ## How to Use